-A public meeting of the Governing Board of The San Diego River Conservancy will be held Thursday, January 11th, 2018, from 1 PM to 3 PM at the County of San Diego Administration Center (CAC) 1600 Pacific Highway, Room 302, San Diego, California.
+A public meeting of the Governing Board of The San Diego River Conservancy was held Thursday, March 8th, 2018, from 1 PM to 3 PM at the County of San Diego Administration Center (CAC) 1600 Pacific Highway, Room 302, San Diego, California.
 Read the agenda

 The San Diego River Conservancy held two public workshops, one on Wednesday October 4, 2017 @ 1pm at the San Diego Regional Water Quality Control Board, 2375 Northside Drive, Board Hearing Room, San Diego, and the other on Wednesday October 11, 2017 @ 9am at the Santee City Hall, 10601 Magnolia Avenue, Bldg.
 8A, in Santee, California.
 Read more…